mrworf/iceshelf/README.md

 #### done dir

 Where to store the backup once it's been completed.
 If this is blank, no backup is stored.
 Also see `max keep` under `[options]` for additional configuration.
-By setting this option and not defining a glacier config, you can use iceshelf as a standalone backup tool without dependencies on AWS Glacier.
+By setting this option and not defining any provider sections, you can use iceshelf purely for local backups.

 Please note that it copies the data to the new location and only on success will it delete the original archive files.